karishmask191/Crowd-Funding-Analysis/README.md

 📧 Email: [karishmask191@gmail.com] or [karishmaswa@gmail.com]
 🔗 LinkedIn: https: [www.linkedin.com/in/karishma191]

-Open to Data Analyst opportunities and collaborations.
+Open to Data Roles and Analyst opportunities and collaborations.